 So why doesn’t every bank have a digital banking assistant?
 That’s because building these products in-house is both time consuming and expensive - for reference, Bank Of America spent 2 years and $30 million dollars to build “Erica”.
 A majority of banks simply do not have the time or resources to create something similar.
 Additionally, many banks do not have personnel with the necessary skill set required to undertake such an initiative.

-Grid Dynamics has designed and built mobile apps for many of the Tier-1 retailers in the US and has used this experience to launch an accelerator for creating a modern Digital Banking Assistant.
-This accelerator provides the framework, architecture, design and prototype needed to create a cutting edge, customized digital assistant for banks.
+Grid Dynamics has designed and built mobile apps for many of the Tier-1 retailers in the US and has used this experience to launch a starter kit for creating a modern Digital Banking Assistant.
+This starter kit provides the framework, architecture, design and prototype needed to create a cutting edge, customized digital assistant for banks.
 This allows for a greatly improved digital experience for their mobile banking users through streamlining common procedures and increasing accessibility and ease of use.

 Key Features of Digital Banking Assistant are: